manifest-network/manifest-ledger/MODULE.md

 ## Token Factory Module

-The Token Factory module as it is implemented on the Manifest Network, allows the PoA admin to have granular control over the creation and management of tokens on the Manifest Network.
-The admin can mint, burn, edit, and transfer tokens to other accounts from any account.
+The Token Factory module as it is implemented on the Manifest Network, allows any user to have granular control over the creation and management of tokens on the Manifest Network.
+The creator can mint, burn, edit, and transfer tokens to other accounts from any account.

 ### Module Functionality